 Study abroad programs come in numerous shapes and sizes.
 Here is a general overview of the types of study abroad programs at Clark:

 Exchange Programs - are designed to be a reciprocal exchange of students and/or faculty from one institution to another, often involving a signed agreement or contract between Clark and another institution.
 Typically, students directly enroll in courses (or have the option of directly enrolling) within the institution and are integrated with host country students.
 In some cases, students also take a prescribed set of language courses.
 Clark operates a few exchange programs with the University of Bourgogne in Dijon, France; the schools of Literature and Creative Writing, and American Studies, at the University of East Anglia in England; and the University of Trier in Germany.

 Direct Enrollment Programs - are programs administered on-site directly by a host institution, usually located in the United Kingdom.
 Like exchange programs, direct enrollment programs attempt to integrate Clark students into the host institution, and students would take courses as if they are enrolled in a degree program.
 Similarly, direct enrollment programs are designed to be independent, with limited U.S. academic support.
 Immersion is achieved by integration, but this is largely up to the student, although some additional orientation is provided.
-Clark offers direct enrollment at the University of Stirling, University of Sussex, University of East Anglia and the London School of Economics and Political Science, Kansai Gaidai University, and the University of Tasmania (UTas).
+Clark offers direct enrollment at the University of Stirling, University of Sussex, University of East Anglia, the London School of Economics and Political Science, Kansai Gaidai University, and the University of Tasmania (UTas).

 Study Center Programs - are programs administered by a third-party study abroad provider or foreign institution with considerable experience in the field: